-This type includes investments in one fund at August 31, 2017, and two funds at August 31, 2016, that invest in international equities.
+This type includes investments in one fund at August 31, 2018 and 2017, that invests in international equities.
 The manager has the ability to shift investments to gain a more favorable outcome.
 The fair values of the investments in this category have been determined using the NAV per share of the investments.
 The investment in this category can be redeemed with five days' notice.